Best & Worst Honda HR-V Years

 Some owners reported rear windshields doing their best glass confetti imitation for no apparent reason.
 Not exactly the kind of unexpected celebration you want on the highway.

-Curious about the full recall rundown?
+Curious about the comprehensive recall rundown?

 Honda HR-V Resale Values